nblandos/dialogue-hub/README.md

 - Reload your terminal and the new venv should be active
 - You should have a **.venv** folder which contains information about the virtual enviroment, can delete this to remove the virtual environment

+#### Applying Migrations (Local Database Setup)

+- Run `flask db upgrade` to apply migrations to the database (This will create the local database file)
+- If you make changes to the models, you will need to generate a new migration file by running `flask db migrate -m "migration message"`

 ### Frontend Setup

 Navigate to the frontend directory `cd frontend`